it-projects-llc/addons-dev/ir_rule_website/doc/index.rst

 Usage
 =====

-* If you have models that is accessible through a website (by means of controller methods) - specify this module into the "depends" section of your manifest file
+* If you have a model accessible through a website (by means of controller methods) - specify this module into the "depends" section of your manifest file
 * Now you can create security rules using `website_id` in `domain_force` fields.
 For example,

 ::